openid/sharedsignals/openid-caep-event-types-1_0.md

   - `increase`
   - `decrease`

-initiating_entity
-: OPTIONAL, JSON string: describes the entity that invoked the assurance level change : Potential options:

-  - `admin`:    an administrative action resulted in an assurance level change
-  - `user`:     an end-user action resulted in an assurance level change
-  - `policy`:   a policy evaluation resulted in an assurance level change
-  - `system`:   a system or platform assertion resulted in an assurance level change

-reason_admin
-: OPTIONAL, JSON string: an administrative message for logging and auditing

-reason_user
-: OPTIONAL, JSON string: a user-friendly message for display to an end-user

 ### Examples  {#assurance-level-change-examples}

 NOTE: The event type URI is wrapped, the backslash is the continuation character.